Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Joint Optimizations of FA-Assisted NTNs

 Moreover, due to nearly unrestricted 3-D movement of UAVs, UAV trajectories may lead to complex and dynamic channel environments.
 Optimizing the positions of UAVs across different time slots can achieve trajectory optimization over a specified period.
-In \cite{97}, Zhang et al. proposed a optimization framework of FA-assisted UAVs to maximize the sum rate in the uplink data collection.
+In \cite{18-n}, Zhang et al. proposed a optimization framework of FA-assisted UAVs to maximize the sum rate in the uplink data collection.
 They addressed UAV trajectory through SCA, updated beamforming and power through AO, and applied PSO for optimal FA positioning.
 Simulations demonstrate that the proposed algorithm achieves faster convergence and higher sum rate than the fixed UAV trajectory and FPA scheme.
-In downlink data transmission, Liu et al. in \cite{98} utilized an FA-assisted UAVs to maximize the sum rate.
+In downlink data transmission, Liu et al. in \cite{17} utilized an FA-assisted UAVs to maximize the sum rate.
 The FA positions, transmit beamforming, and the UAV trajectory are alternatively optimized through SCA.
-Fig. \hyperref[uav-1]{11(a)} shows the optimized FA-assisted UAV trajectory between users to achieve better energy efficiency compared to the FPA scheme.
-Fig. \hyperref[uav-2]{11(b)} illustrates the total achievable data rate versus the maximum transmit power when UAV is deployed at the marked position in \hyperref[uav-1]{11(a)}.
+Fig. \hyperref[uav-1]{13(a)} shows the optimized FA-assisted UAV trajectory between users to achieve better energy efficiency compared to the FPA scheme.
+Fig. \hyperref[uav-2]{13(b)} illustrates the total achievable data rate versus the maximum transmit power when UAV is deployed at the marked position in \hyperref[uav-1]{13(a)}.
+Fig. \hyperref[uav-1]{13(c)} shows the beamforming gain of FAs and FPAs in different directions.
+It can be observed that FPAs cannot completely mitigate interfering signals and may lose array gain over the desired signal due to the fixed positions of radiating elements.
+In contrast, FAs can achieve full array gain of the target signal while maintaining suppression of interfering users.
 In \cite{99}, Zhou et al. proposed an FA-assisted UAV relaying framework to maximize the throughput by optimizing beamforming, time slot allocation, FA positions, and UAV trajectory.
 A penalty-based AO algorithm is used to solve the coupled optimization variables and the rank-one constraints.
 From the perspective of ML methods, Bai et al. in \cite{100} minimize the data collection time of FA-assisted UAVs through a DRL framework.
-The state space includes the UAV position, data source label, and relative positions between the data source and the UAV while the action space comprises the UAV trajectory and FA rotation angles form the action space.
-Soft Actor-Critic is employed for stable training under constraints of communication rate, FA angle, and energy.
+The state space includes the UAV position, data source label, and relative positions between the data source and the UAV, while the action space comprises the UAV trajectory and FA rotation angles.
+A soft actor-critic network is employed for stable training under constraints of communication rate, FA angle, and energy.

 $\textbf{Summary and Insights: }$ Current research mainly focuses on optimizing existing communication systems.
 For seamless access to NTNs, it is worthwhile to investigate the potentials of FAs in enabling UAVs across diverse tasks.
 For example, during a flight trajectory from a given point to a destination, an FA-assisted UAV performs different tasks, such as communication, sensing, and computation.
 Moreover, The UAV power consumption models should be considered in more detail, such as basic endurance, UAV mobile consumption, transmit power, hardware impairments, and FA mobile consumption.
 Besides, delay-sensitive models in FA-assisted NTNs are important for practical deployment including the signal propagation delay, CSI estimation delay, and antenna movement delay.
 Furthermore, FAs can promote collaboration among UAV swarms, satellite networks, and diverse NTN platforms at varying altitudes for overall reliability and performance improvement.